Spiders impress with their eight eyes and eight legs. Their

 ground and polished by hand

-by hand.
-The result: A three-metre high monument whose every meticulously formed
+result: A three-metre high monument whose every meticulously

 OLIVE TREE POMPEII